-Healthcare Associated Infections (HCAI) are a major cause of avoidable patient harm.
+Healthcare-Associated Infections (HCAI) are a major cause of avoidable patient harm.
 The CCG has maintained its focus on the reduction of HCAIs, and a robust collaborative approach exists to review cases with established pathways for learning in place.

-NHS England has a zero-tolerance policy for Methicillin-Resistant Staphylococcus Aureus Bacteraemia (MRSAb) infections.
-There have been two MRSAb infections recorded for the CCG in 2019/20, compared to three in 2018/19 where the infection occurred in an acute hospital setting.
-In response, we have undertaken assurance visits with the Trust Infection Prevention Control Team to areas where any MRSAb has been reported to see how the learning is being implemented.
-There were 34 Clostridium Difficile (C.difficile) incidents recorded 2019/20, above the year-end threshold of 28.
+NHSE has a zero-tolerance policy for Methicillin-Resistant Staphylococcus Aureus Bacteraemia (MRSAb) infections.
+There have been two MRSAb infections recorded for the CCG in 2019/20 (the same number as in 2018/19), where the infection occurred in an acute hospital setting.
+There were 34 Clostridium Difficile (C.difficile) incidents recorded at year-end, above the year-end threshold of 20.